core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Unless specified otherwise, the term "proxy" refers to a CoAP-to-CoAP forward-proxy, as defined in {{Section 5.7.2 of RFC7252}}.

+This document also uses the following terminology.

+* Individual request: a request that an origin client sends to a single origin server within a group, either directly, or indirectly via a proxy.

 # The Multicast-Timeout Option # {#sec-multicast-timeout-option}

 The Multicast-Timeout Option defined in this section has the properties summarized in {{fig-multicast-timeout-option}}, which extends Table 4 of {{RFC7252}}.